 It wasn’t until later in life that I realised they were fish cakes and I tried some shop bought ones.
 I could only taste potato and couldn’t find or taste any fish.

-Fast-forward I then got this recipe and I made my own healthy fish cakes – what a revelation.
+Fast-forward and I made this, my own healthy fish cakes recipe.

-How simple, how delicious and how very cost effective too!
+Simple, delicious and very cost effective too.
 Perfect for a thrifty Scottish lad like myself!

 I can’t remember the last time I had shop bought ones.
 Whenever I have fish to use up I’ll use them up with this recipe and stick them in the freezer bank. 🙂